kevincsv/mangaP/README.md

 2. Create a database in MongoDB using the tool of your preference either Atlas, Compass or Mongo Shell and configure it.
    - Get your MongoDB URI and your username and password, after this just go to the next step

-3. If you already have your MongoDB URI with their respective username and password just create an **.env** file and put the necessary environment variables and their values for it to work, the variables are in the example file **.env .example**.
+3. If you already have your MongoDB URI with their respective username and password just create an **.env** file and put the necessary environment variables and their values for it to work, the variables are in the example file **.env.example**.

 4. After that you can easily use the command `npm run dev` to start the server in development mode and start interacting with it, by default the server runs on port 3000, you can use it or change it to the one you prefer in the main **index.js** file.